CertusGroup/ciutshi/docs/source/cataloging.md

 * Use the catalog to curate the lineage and provenance of data assets through metadata enrichment for data owners and stewards
 * Encourage enrichment and growth of the baseline statistics and tags through cyclical audits and simplified monitoring of catalog metadata and holdings
 * Improve sampling practices resulting in simplified analysis of accurate and representative data subsets
-* Use the catalog as a guide for data acquisition of project and reference data for foundational decisionmaker and stakeholder data collections
+* Use the catalog as a guide for data acquisition of project and reference data for foundational decision maker and stakeholder data collections

 ## Processes